-If a tire dressing is used, avoid those containing petroleum distillates, alcohol, and silicone as they can cause sidewall cracking.
+Avoid tire cleaning products with petroleum distillates, alcohol, and silicone.
+They can cause sidewall cracking.

 Thorough tire inspection is also vital and includes checking for bad or uneven tread wear, cracks, cuts, and feathering.
 To combat these potential issues, periodically measure wear through tread depth measurements, which helps identify if there is enough traction for the motorhome to grip the road.

-The measurement should be taken across the tread and around the circumference of the tire.
-On the rear tires, 2/32” tread depth in every adjacent grove is needed, while the front requires 4/32” in every adjacent grove.
-A variance in tread greater than 2/32” warrants an RV tire maintenance inspection by a professional.
+Take the measurement across the tread and around the tire circumference.
+For rear tires, you need 2/32” tread depth in every adjacent grove.
+The front tires require 4/32” in every adjacent grove.
+Is the tread greater than 2/32”?
+An RV tire maintenance inspection professional should inspect them.

 In addition to checking tread, be sure to inspect tire sidewalls for signs of aging, such as cracks.
-Consider how much you drive and how old the tires are because if the vehicle is not driven frequently, it’s important there are correct storage techniques in place—such as storing the motorhome in a cool, dry place, carefully cleaning the tires before storing and inflating tires to maximum inflation pressure.
+Consider how much you drive and age of the tires.
+Know the correct storage techniques if you don’t drive your RV very often.
+Storing the motorhome in a cool, dry place, carefully cleaning the tires before storing and inflating tires to maximum inflation pressure are important.